kuvaldini/nordvpn-connect/README.md

 password
 ```
 After first call `nordvpn-connect` will encrypt that file.
+Password is optional, if not set openvpn will ask each time.

 The encryption is vulnerable because password is stored in script,
 but that is better than nothing.